Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Dynamic Defense Against Poisoning Attacks

-\eugenio{The non-IID data distribution of most of the FL settings make impossible to know beforehand the nature of the clients, and hence it is impossible to know the amount of adversarial clients.
-Therefore, the selection of the FL clients by its weighted contribution has to be dynamically calculated for adapting to the nature of the clients.}
+The non-IID data distribution of most of the FL settings make impossible to know beforehand the nature of the clients, and hence it is impossible to know the amount of adversarial clients.
+Therefore, the selection of the FL clients by its weighted contribution has to be dynamically calculated for adapting to the nature of the clients.

-\eugenio{The dynamic selection of the FL-IOWA-DQ model is based on a IOWA linguistic quantifier that some of its parameters values depend on the value of $f_{LA}$.
-Before the definition of the linguistic quantifier of FL-IOWA-DQ, we first define the IOWA linguistic quantifier in Definition \ref{df_lq_paper}.}
+The dynamic selection of the \nrb{DDaBA} model is based on a IOWA linguistic quantifier that some of its parameters values depend on \nrb{the resulting exponential distribution after ordering the clients model updates $\mathbb{X}_i^{f_{LA}}$}.
+Before the definition of the linguistic quantifier of \nrb{DDaBA}, we first define the IOWA linguistic quantifier in Definition \ref{df_lq_paper}.

 \begin{definition}[Linguistic quantifier] It is a function $Q:[0,1] \rightarrow [0,1]$ verifying $Q(0) = 0$, $Q(1) = 1$ and $Q(x) \ge Q(y)$ for $x > y$.
 Equation \ref{eq_q_weight_calculation_1_paper} defines how the function $Q$ computes the weighting values where $w_i$ represents the weighting associated to the position $i$ of a vector of dimension $n$, and Equation \ref{eq_standard_quantifier_1_paper} defines the behaviour of the function $Q$.